thejud/text-processing-cookbook/README.md

      12:14 ERROR

-Another advantage of several simple filters is that you don't have to spend time looking up the particular syntax.
+Another advantage of several simple filters is that you don't have to spend time looking up the particular syntax for a more complicated regular expression.

 Recently, I've been dealing with billions of records in blocks of 10 million or so.
 In the logfiles for these tools, I use numbers with comma separation so it's a little easier to quickly see the exact magnitude of the numbers.
+However, the comma format isn't as easy for doing math.

 Here's a partial log line.
-I typically use key=value format in my log as well, as they are both clear and easy to parse.
+I typically use key=value format in my log as well, as it is both clear and easy to parse.

     2017-11-20T15:33.16 DEBUG component.func line=9,241,821 per_sec=22,142